 When you explore mutual funds and ETFs, you’ll find a wide variety of options.
 Index funds aim to include assets that represent the broader associated market, so they can be excellent places to start.
 However, you’ll also find mutual funds and ETFs that target specific sectors or groups of investments that align with a single concept, which may or may not be industry-limited.

 Consider starting with a few different mutual funds or ETFs to get the ball rolling.
-Then, you can examine other investment options after your diversified portfolio is a bit established.
+Then, you can examine other investment options, like investing in the HALO IPO, after your diversified portfolio is a bit established.

 2. Being Glued to Market News